Clare Boat Club: Clare Novice Regatta

 Clare Boat Club organises an annual regatta in November for novice College crews.
 It is run as a side-by-side regatta for eights, with a series of knockout races over a course of approximately 800m.
-In 2012, Clare Novice Men's 1st VIII not only won Clare Novice Regatta but also triumphed in Queens' Ergs and Emma Sprints.
-This was the first time in Clare Boat Club's history that a Men's VIII had won all three of these novice competitions in the same year.
+In 2012, the novice men's 1st VIII won the Regatta and also triumphed in Queens' Ergs and Emma Sprints.
+This was the first time in Clare Boat Club's history that a men's VIII had won all three of these novice competitions in the same year.